 This SRED Guide will help you avoid both situations.
 After you read this article, you will gain a deeper insight into this generous tax incentive program, find out if your business is eligible, and learn the basics of how to apply.

 It is important to note that consulting with a fund finding expert like EVAMAX is still your best option.
-Companies such as EVAMAX specialize in government grants like SRED and will put you in the best position to submit a successful claim.
+Companies such as EVAMAX specialize in government grants & incentives like SRED and will put you in the best position to submit a successful claim.

-What is the SRED grant?
+What is the SRED Refunds Program?

-The SRED grant is a federal tax incentive program administered by the Canada Revenue Agency or CRA in behalf of the Canadian government.
+The SRED program is a federal tax incentive program administered by the Canada Revenue Agency or CRA in behalf of the Canadian government.
 It is one of the many ways that the government encourages Canadian businesses to engage in research and experimental development.

 If you run a small business and feel that the SRED is not for you, think again.
 Of the $3 billion or more that the SR&ED program gives every year, 75% go to small businesses across all sectors.
-As long as you invest in R&D and are involved in eligible scientific research and experimental projects, you can apply for SR&ED financing.
+As long as you invest in R&D and are involved in eligible scientific research and experimental projects, you can apply for SR&ED tax credits.

 How Can Businesses Benefit from SRED?